 Career Outlook For Electricians

-Through 2032, employment for electricians is expected to grow 6 percent, which is the average for all occupations.
 With the advancement in technology for buildings, knowledgeable electricians will be necessary for the required installations.
 Also, older buildings are aging, and so are the components that keep them wired, so electricians will be employed to repair and maintain them.
 The more well rounded the electrician, the easier employment opportunities will be found.

-The Bureau of Labor Statistics states that, on a whole, the average pay for electricians was $65,280 in 2022.
-The highest 10 percent earned on average $102,300.
+The Bureau of Labor Statistics states that, on a whole, the average pay for electricians was $67,810 in 2023.
+The highest 10 percent earned on average $104,180 or more.
+Electricians who own their own business tend to make much closer to the higher figure found in the top 10 percentage.

 Other resources: